aspose-svg/Aspose.SVG-Products/svg/en/net/base64-encoder/bmp-to-base64/_index.md

 {{<section banner>}}
 ---
 h1: Convert BMP to Base64 via C#
-h2: Encode BMP to Base64 string in C# and use it for examples for data URI
+h2: Encode BMP to Base64 string in C# and use it for data URI
 ---

 {{<section overview>}}